stefanofa/awesome/TOPICS.md

 ## admin-dashboard

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## admin-on-rest

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## react-admin

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## single-page-app

-*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building data-driven applications running on top of REST/GraphQL APIs, using TypeScript, React and Material Design
+*   [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for single-page applications on top of REST/GraphQL APIs, using TypeScript, React and Material Design

 ## apollo